epfldata/sc-public/list-dsl/README.md

 ```

 **Remark**: From a theoretical point of view, `map` is only conditionally pure, i.e., it is only pure if the function argument `f` it is passed is also pure.
 If one knows, however, that no impure functions may be passed to `map` in the context of one's DSL, one may still mark it `@pure`.
-A more elaborate effect system will be introduced in a future version of SC (cf. issue https://github.com/epfldata/sc/issues/144).
+A more elaborate effect system will be introduced in a future version of SC (cf. [sc/issues/144](https://github.com/epfldata/sc/issues/144)).

 ### Recommended SBT Configuration